saylesss88/nix-book/src/nixos_containers.md

 **Common Use Cases**

-- Isolating services: Run a web server, database, or any service in its own container, so it can’t interfere with the main system or other services
+- **Isolating services**: Run a web server, database, or any service in its own container, so it can’t interfere with the main system or other services

-- Testing and development: Try out new configurations, packages, or services in a sandboxed environment.
+- **Testing and development**: Try out new configurations, packages, or services in a sandboxed environment.

-- Reproducible deployments: Because containers are defined declaratively, you can reproduce the exact same environment anywhere.
+- **Reproducible deployments**: Because containers are defined declaratively, you can reproduce the exact same environment anywhere.

-- Running multiple versions of a service: For example, testing different versions of Git or HTTP servers side by side.
+- **Running multiple versions of a service**: For example, testing different versions of Git or HTTP servers side by side.

 ## Hosting an mdBook or Offline Git Server